 Airlines often lower their prices midweek, usually on Tuesdays and Wednesdays.
 This is because airlines launch sales early in the week, and by midweek, other airlines have matched or undercut those prices.
 Additionally, fewer people book flights during these days, which can also drive prices down.
 By booking midweek, you can often find better deals compared to weekends when demand is higher. - Hidden City Ticketing

 Hidden city ticketing involves booking a flight with a layover at your actual destination.
 For instance, if you want to go to Paris but a flight to Berlin with a layover in Paris is cheaper, you book the flight to Berlin and simply get off in Paris.
-This method can save you a significant amount of money.
+This method can save you significant money.
 However, be aware that this comes with risks: your checked baggage will go to the final destination, and airlines frown upon this practice, which could potentially affect your frequent flyer status if caught. - Use VPNs for Cheaper Fares

 Error fares occur when airlines mistakenly list flights at extremely low prices due to technical glitches or human error.
 Websites like Secret Flying and The Flight Deal track and publish these error fares.
 If you’re flexible with your travel dates and destinations, you can score some incredible deals.
 However, there’s always a risk that the airline might cancel the ticket if the error is caught, so wait a few days before making non-refundable travel arrangements. - Frequent Flyer Miles and Points